 To alleviate any concerns I may have raised about the plastic headset, it’s also important to note the Kiddimoto offers a one-year warranty on their bikes.
 This is as good or better than any of the other balance bikes I’ve reviewed.

 Here’s how the Max stacks up against similar balance bikes.
 Compared to the popular Strider balance bike, the Kiddimoto Super Junior Max has additional features including air tires and a hand brakes.
-Accordingly, the price tag is a bit higher.
-I’ve also included a comparison to the Glide Mini Glider, as the two are fairly similar; the Kiddimoto, however, seems to have slightly higher quality, and again, a corresponding a higher price tag.
+I’ve also included a comparison to the Glide Mini Glider, as the two are fairly similar; the Kiddimoto, however, seems to have slightly higher quality — and a corresponding a higher price tag.

 To see even more balance bike options, check out my big comparison chart in my Ultimate Guide to Balance Bikes.